-- Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/centerstand. - 7.
+- Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/centerstand. - 7.
 Check and, if necessary, correct the tire air pressure, and then lift the motorcycle so that both of its wheels are off the ground.
-Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - 8.
-Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - Remove the battery and fully charge it.
+Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - Remove the battery and fully charge it.
 Store it in a cool, dry place and charge it once a month.
 Do not store the battery in an excessively cold or warm place [less than 0 °C (30 °F) or more than 30

 °C (90 °F)].
-For more information on storing the battery, see page 6-25.
+For more information on storing the battery, see page 7-26.